Vallejo DUI Accident Victim Lawyers

 In California, third-party liability also applies for DUI-related injuries when an intoxicated minor is involved.
 Victims of drunk drivers can also sue the adult who supplied the alcohol to a minor, perhaps during a party or a social gathering.

-Other parties not mentioned here, who may be liable for the accident, can also be sued.
-Our Vallejo lawyers specializing in DUI accidents can help identify all parties that may be liable for your losses.
+Other parties not mentioned here, who may be liable for the accident, can also potentially be sued.
+Our Vallejo lawyers who handle DUI accidents can help identify all parties that may be liable for your losses.

-Drunk and drugged driving accident victims in California are entitled to two types of compensation: economic and non-economic.
+Drunk and drugged driving accident victims in California could be entitled to pursue two types of compensation: economic and non-economic.

-- Economic Damages — These damages compensate you for financial losses directly related to the accident.
-They cover wages you lost because you were unable to work due to your injury.
-Medical expenses, such as hospital bills, surgery and rehabilitation costs, and ongoing medical care, are also covered.
+• Economic Damages — These damages address financial losses directly related to the accident.
+They could cover wages you lost because you were unable to work due to your injury.
+Medical expenses, such as hospital bills, surgery and rehabilitation costs, and ongoing medical care, can also be covered.

-- Non-Economic Damages — You can claim compensation for intangible losses.
-These pertain to the damage caused by the accident and its aftermath, which includes psychological trauma and emotional distress.
-Compensation also covers pain, suffering, and loss of enjoyment of life.
-Non-economic damages are not capped in California, allowing victims to seek compensation that accurately reflects their suffering.
+• Non-Economic Damages — You could also pursue compensation for intangible losses.
+These pertain to the less quantifiable damages caused by the accident and its aftermath, which can include psychological trauma and emotional distress.
+Compensation may also cover pain, suffering, and loss of enjoyment of life.
+In California, non-economic damages are not capped, allowing victims to seek compensation that closely reflects their actual suffering.

 DUI accident victims may also be entitled to punitive damages.
-These are intended to deter others from engaging in similar actions by punishing the DUI driver for their reckless behavior.
-Consult one of our industry-recognized DUI accident victim lawyers in Vallejo to determine which types of damages you may be entitled to.
+Though only rarely awarded in cases of gross negligence, these are intended to deter others from engaging in similar actions by punishing the DUI driver for their reckless behavior.
+Consult one of our knowledgeable Vallejo DUI accident victim lawyers to identify which types of damages you may be entitled to seek.

 What To Do After A Drunk Driving Accident In Vallejo, California